 This is it.
 Our apartment.
 The pied-à-terre we’ve long waited to move into.
 We have a primary residence on Long Island, but we work in NYC and spend about half our time here.
-We decided to invest in a multi-family townhouse in Crown Heights, Brooklyn, rent the main units and keep the smaller, fourth-floor apartment for ourselves.
+We decided to invest in a multi-family townhouse in Crown Heights, Brooklyn, rent each of the main units and keep the smaller, fourth-floor apartment for ourselves.

 Next, we exposed the living-room ceiling.
 Opening it to the original wooden beams provided for more vertical space and a lofty room.
 Initially, we were going to paint the wooden ceiling and exposed beams white.
-Our Sweeten contractor suggested the beams looked really good unpainted and unfinished.
+Our contractor suggested the beams looked really good unpainted and unfinished.
 The adjacent sleeping area, however, would have a new lowered ceiling, and an archway.
-Together these subtle architectural elements bring the space together while simultaneously differentiating the sleeping and living rooms.
+These subtle architectural elements bring the space together while simultaneously differentiating the sleeping and living rooms.

-A key facet of our design concept, the arch plays nicely with horizontal lines throughout the apartment, including the exposed beams and the long kitchen countertop.
+The arch plays nicely with horizontal lines throughout the apartment, including the exposed beams and the long kitchen countertop.
 It also connects with a number of graceful curves, like the rounded mirror over the restored fireplace and the rounded lighting fixtures.

 To stay minimal, we hid appliances in cabinets; our washer/dryer combo, fridge, and pull-out freezer all fit under the counter.
 The pendant lights over the kitchen counter, the chandelier above the old fireplace, and the bedroom fixtures are simultaneously industrial, modern, casual, and polished.